How to Reinstall Windows 10 for a Fresh Start [New Guide]

 Post-process: How to Reinstall Windows 10

 Once you have reinstalled Windows 10, you have a brand new system in your hands.
-To customize your computer, you have to reinstall apps, restore backed data and apply preferences.
-The post steps after reinstalling Windows 10 includes:
+To customize your computer, you have to reinstall apps, restore backed-up data, and apply preferences.
+The post steps after reinstalling Windows 10 include:

 Restore Settings